-Wix offer a huge library of templates (around 500+) which can cater to any type of websites, covering everything from photographers and bloggers to online stores.
+- Wix provides a huge library of templates (around 500+) which can cater to any type of websites, covering everything from photographers and bloggers to online stores.
 You can even customize their templates to fit your website needs.

-> - Since their drag-and-drop interface is highly visual, you can make changes by simply pointing-and-clicking on site elements.
+- Since Wix drag-and-drop interface is highly visual, you can make changes by simply pointing-and-clicking on site elements.
 Plus, it’s surprisingly flexible and allows you to make substantial changes if necessary.

-> - If you’re an absolute beginner, Wix uses ADI (Artificial Design Intelligence) to help create a website that’s tailored to your personal or business needs.
+- If you’re an absolute beginner, Wix uses ADI (Artificial Design Intelligence) to help create a website that’s tailored to your personal or business needs.

-> - They offer reliable server performances with fast load times and minimum downtimes.
+- They offer reliable server performances with fast load times and minimum downtime.

-> - Comprehensive customer support is available through articles, videos, and a help center that you can refer to for help.
+- Comprehensive customer support is available through articles, videos, and a help center that you can refer to for help.

-> - Building an eCommerce store will require you to sign up for their “better” packages which start at $25/mo.
+- Building a basic eCommerce store will require you to sign up for their “better” packages which start at $25/mo.
 In comparison, Shopify and BigCommerce offer much better features at around the same price.

-> Wix Pricing & Plans
+Wix Pricing & Plans